 Blacks cars.
-Freshly waxed (and detailed), they are epitome of stunning!
+Freshly waxed (and detailed), they are the epitome of stunning!
 Few things beat a perfectly kept waxed black car – the ultimate in reflectivity and shine.
 But how do you achieve it and which waxes bring out the very best of black paint?
 What do you look for in a “best wax for black cars”, and how do you know when you’ve found the one?

-You can use any wax on a black car and it should benefit from the obvious protective properties of the wax which will be the same for any paintwork regardless of colour, and benefit from increased gloss and shine, and if a metallic or pearlescent black paint, from enhancement of metallic/pearl flake.
+You can use any wax on a black car and it should benefit from the obvious protective properties of the wax which will be the same for any paintwork regardless of colour, and benefit from increased gloss and shine, and if a metallic or pearlescent black paint, from the enhancement of metallic/pearl flake.
 But are there some waxes better suited to black cars than others?

-Best of the best – Swissvax Crystal Rock
+- Swissvax Crystal Rock

 Why it’s the best wax for black cars –